What is Insomnia? Defining on the basis of symptoms and duration

 - Give a gap of 2-3 hours between drink and bed-time

-- Dinner: As dinner is the last main or heavy meal of the day, a gap of 2 hours is recommended between dinner and bed-time.
+- Dinner: As dinner is the last main or heavy meal of the day, a gap of 2 hours is recommended between dinner and bedtime.
 Avoid going to bed on a heavy stomach.

 Exercise habits